-Extracts from some reviews of the second edition of The Mirror of Human Life
+Extracts from some reviews of The Mirror of Human Life

 by Jane Clark and Derek Connon